-The headteacher may cancel a suspension or permanent exclusion that has already begun, but this will only be done where it has not yet been reviewed by the governing board.
+The headteacher may cancel a suspension or permanent exclusion that has already begun, or one that has not yet begun, but only where it has not yet been reviewed by the governing body.
 Where there is a cancellation:

-- The parents, governing board and LA will be notified without delay - Where relevant, any social worker and VSH will notified without delay - Parents will be offered the opportunity to meet with the headteacher to discuss the cancellation - As referred to above, the headteacher will report to the governing board once per term on the number of cancellations - The pupil will be allowed back in school
+- The parents, Local Governing Body, HET and LA will be notified without delay. - Where relevant, any social worker and VSH will be notified without delay. - The notification must provide the reason for the cancellation. - The governing body's duty to hold a meeting and consider reinstatement ceases. - Parents will be offered the opportunity to meet with the headteacher to discuss the cancellation, which will be arranged without delay. - The pupil will be allowed back in school without delay.